The “Good Deal” That Turned Into a Refund Case

 support that doesn’t vanish

-If you’re planning a customized kitchen cabinet in Johor, start with design inspiration + material direction first, then lock your process.
+If you’re planning a customised kitchen cabinet in Johor, start with design inspiration + material direction first, then lock your process.

 Source: The Star report here.
 The Star